You'll probably think I'm crazy for writing a story with this pairing, but I wanted to see if I could do it successfully.

 Kurogane inclined his head toward the stack of sandwich supplies.
 "It looks like you're packing to run away or something."

-Kurogane turned back to him, his expression somewhere between displeasure and resignation.
+Kurogane turned back to him, his expression attentive without being warm.
 Syaoran looked up, meeting someone's eyes for the first time in weeks.
-"I'm not going anywhere," he repeated, a little more controlled.
+The ninja returned his gaze evenly, his eyes revealing nothing.
+"I'm not going anywhere," Syaoran repeated, a little more controlled.
 "But I don't want to be a burden to anyone, so . . ."
-His eyes flashed to the floor, breaking the thin connection he'd allowed himself.
+He looked down, severing the connection before it became uncomfortable.

 "So what?
 You're just going to sit around in your room all day while your health goes to shit?"

 His fingers tightened convulsively around the butter knife.
 He turned back to the counter, hurrying to finish his preparations.
-Once he'd finished making the last sandwich, he packed up the remaining cold cuts and bread and put everything in its place.
+Once he'd finished making the last sandwich, he packed up the remaining cold cuts and bread and returned everything to its place.

 "Is this the first time you've eaten all day?"
 Kurogane demanded.

 "No!" he said quickly, jamming each sandwich into a small plastic bag.
 Infinity seemed fairly well-developed despite its barbaric tournaments, which meant it had little luxuries like sandwich bags.
-Even so, Syaoran hated this world, hated the barren, cracked walls of their subterranean apartment.
+Even so, Syaoran couldn't help but resent this world, with its soulless cities and uncaring residents.
 "No, I . . .
 I ate last night."
 Yesterday afternoon, at least.
 His stomach snarled.

 The hostility level dropped off a bit.
 Kurogane stood, his red eyes never wavering from Syaoran's face.
 Syaoran tried to look up and found that he couldn't.
-He hurried to his room, only to have the ninja's hand clamp down on his shoulders.
+He hurried to his room, only to have the ninja's hand clamp down on his shoulder.
 "You need to take better care of yourself.
-If you don't start, I'll stand outside your door and make you eat."
+If you don't start, I'll drag you out of your room and make you eat."

 "I'm sorry," he mumbled, taking another step toward his room.
-Kurogane's grip tightened, until it was almost painful.
-Kurogane turned him so they were face-to-face.
+Kurogane's grip tightened until it was almost painful.
+The ninja turned him so they were face-to-face.

 Syaoran struggled to raise his eyes, feeling his stomach contract with anxiety.
-The last thing he'd wanted to do was upset the one person who deigned to speak to him, and now he was trapped, unable to say anything, unable to even follow a simple command.
-His shoulders curled in under the weight of his shame.
+The last thing he'd wanted to do was upset the one person who deigned to speak to him, and now he was trapped, unable to say anything, his shoulders hunched under the oppressive weight of his guilt.

 "Look at me."

-I can't, he thought, feeling the mayonnaise slip past the boundaries of the sandwich and smear against the inside of the plastic bag.
+I can't, he thought, clutching the pair of sandwiches close to his chest.
 He waited, immobile, for another command, hoping that somehow the order would jar him out of the sickening uncertainty he felt now.
-But Kurogane's hand dropped to his side, freeing Syaoran.
+But Kurogane's hand dropped to his side, releasing him.
 Abandoning him.

-"Wait," he whispered, just as the ninja was about to turn away from him again.
+"Wait," he whispered, just as the ninja was about to turn away from him.

 Kurogane's eyebrows slanted down.
 "It's none of your business what I concern myself with."

 The ninja's expression softened slightly, but he said nothing.
-The silence pressed on Syaoran's eardrums like liquid lead being pumped into his ear canals.
+The silence pressed on Syaoran's eardrums, heavy and painful.
 He's not saying anything, he thought, his breath coming faster.
 It's like he didn't even hear me.
 Like I'm a ghost.

 Images of Sakura's eyes, hardened by the events of Tokyo, flashed through his mind, crippling his lungs and leaving him breathless.
-If everyone had only resented him, he could've tolerated it.
-Even if they'd been outwardly hostile, he could've endured it.
+If everyone had only resented him, he could tolerate it.
+Even if they'd been outwardly hostile, he could've endured.
 But not this.
-Not this pressing silence, not the apathy, not the lack of reaction.
+Not the pressing silences, not the apathy, not the lack of reaction.

-Kurogane stood stoic, unmoved by the turmoil raging in the air around them.
-Even though the ninja was looking right at him, his gaze was hollow, unseeing.
-Any connection between them was slipping away.
+Kurogane stood stoic, unmoved by the turmoil crackling in the air as the tenuous connection between them slipped away.

 I'm lost, Syaoran thought miserably.
 I'm lost to them.
-I'm nothing but a doll wearing the Other's face.
+I'm nothing but a pale shadow of the Other.